FlorianTseng/FlorianTseng.github.io/_pages/about.md

 ## 👤 About Me

-I am currently a PhD candidate at the School of Artificial Intelligence and Data Science, University of Science and Technology of China.
+I am currently a PhD student at the School of Artificial Intelligence and Data Science, University of Science and Technology of China.
 Previously, I completed my M.Sc. and B.Sc. degrees at Wuhan University and Wuhan University of Technology, respectively.

 My research interests are broad and interdisciplinary, encompassing **AI for Physics**, **Physics for AI**, **Computational Physics/Chemistry** and **AI for Medicine**.
 I am particularly passionate about leveraging artificial intelligence to advance natural science and healthcare research.

 If you're interested in my work, feel free to reach out. [📧 Email me](mailto:florian@whu.edu.cn)

 ## 🏫 Educations
-- *2026.09 - Present*, PhD in *Intelligence Science & Technology*, School of Artificial Intelligence and Data Science, University of Science and Technology of China.
+- *2026.09 - Present*, PhD (student) in *Intelligence Science & Technology*, School of Artificial Intelligence and Data Science, University of Science and Technology of China.
 Supervisor: [Prof. Zhicheng Zhong](https://ai4s.work/zhichengzhong/).
 - *2023.09 - 2026.06*, M.Sc. in *Electronic Science & Technology*, School of Integrated Circuits, Wuhan University.
 - *2019.09 - 2023.06*, B.Sc. in *Communications Engineering*, School of Information Engineering, Wuhan University of Technology.
 - *2016.09 - 2019.06*, High-school, Ouhai Middle School, Wenzhou, Zhejiang Province.